 Interpretation statements are issued by the Tax Counsel Office.
 They set out the Commissioner's views and guidance on how New Zealand's tax laws apply.
 They may address specific situations we have been asked to provide guidance on, or they may be about how legislative provisions apply more generally.
 While they set out the Commissioner's considered views, interpretation statements are not binding on the Commissioner.
 However, taxpayers can generally rely on them in determining their tax affairs.
-See further Statement, Inland Revenue, December 2012).
+See further Status of Commissioner's advice (Commissioner's Statement, Inland Revenue, December 2012).
 It is important to note that a general similarity between a taxpayer's circumstances and an example in an interpretation statement will not necessarily lead to the same tax result.
 Each case must be considered on its own facts.